What makes our tours outstanding?

 No, not really.
 Normally, at dawn, the mosquitos find a place to hide in the foliage and they stay there until dusk.
 As long as the airboat motor is running the propeller moves enough air to keep them at bay.
 However, it is recommended that you take precautionary measures by applying mosquito repellent as necessary.

 How old do you have to be to ride on the tours?

 All ages are welcome on our tours!
 (However, we don't recommend that you bring infants unless your group rents the whole boat as we cannot turn around and come back if the child becomes unhappy.)
 Captain Mike really enjoys having the children and taking pictures of them in the drivers seat with his cap!
 Seniors also enjoy our tours as the boat is easy to board, very stable and dry.
 We do a lot of "bucket list" tours!

 Will I get wet?

 What should I bring?

 Sunscreen, sunglasses, a hat or cap if you desire, bottled water, camera, a light jacket or windbreaker it the temperature is below 75 degrees.

 Where do we go?

-We stop along your tour to share pictures and information with you regarding: the mating rituals and life cycle of alligators; different kinds of birds, wildlife, plants and fish on the river; and on the 90 minute and longer tours we demonstrate the equipment and techniques used in hunting alligators.
+We stop along your tour to share pictures and information with you regarding: the mating rituals and life cycle of alligators; different kinds of birds, wildlife, plants and fish.
+On our 90 minute tours we demonstrate the equipment and techniques used in hunting alligators if the group disires.
 We also stop several times during your tour to take pictures of your group from inside and outside the boat!